 View of the port of Genoa with the Lanterna tower - lithograph, 1839 - Photo source: Isidore Laurent Deroy (1797–1886) - public domain

-In 1507, Louis XII di France and Duke of Genoa built the fortress of the Bridle to Capo di Faro to garrison the city.
+In 1507, Louis XII di French and Duke of Genoa built the fortress of the Bridle to Capo di Faro to garrison the city.
 Six years later, the Genoese rebels rose up against the French and bombed the Briglia, causing serious damage to the Lanterna.
 The structure as we see it today is the result of reconstruction which took place in 1543.
 Over the centuries, despite the various sieges of the city, wars, riots, lightning strikes (the first lightning rod dates back to 1778) and even bombings (including those of the Second World War), the Genoa Lantern managed to resist without causing irreparable damage.
 In 1846 the rotating wagon was introduced with Fresnel lenses (still used).
-The fuels used for lighting gave way toelectricity only from 1936 and ultimately the engine weight rotation system was replaced by a electrical system in 1970.
+The fuels used for lighting gave way toelectricity only from 1936 and ultimately the engine weight rotation system was replaced by a electrical system in a 1970.

 Genoa lantern at night